bavelp/nustataw/README.md

 ## **GitHub:**
 Because the goal is to make these workshops collaborative environments, it is really important to have a GitHub account.
 We want to be able to share files with each other to learn the different ways we can work through a dataset/problem.
+Also, all announcements will be done over GitHub, so it is important to enable notifications for these announcements by "Watching" the repository.
 If you do not yet have an account, there is a tutorial to familiarize with how to use Github and why you would want to at https://guides.github.com/activities/hello-world/.

 ## **Code and Readability:**
 Because you are producing code for others to see, you should make sure that it is readable.
 This means adding plenty